 In 2004, the Commission on the Powers and Electoral Arrangements of the Assembly, chaired by Lord Richard, was established.
 New legislation followed in the Government of Wales Act 2006.
-This gave more legislative powers to Wales, but only when the new power was endorsed by Parliament through a cumbersome procedure known as Legislative Competence Orders (LCOs).
+This gave more legislative powers to Wales, but only when the new power was endorsed by Parliament through a cumbersome procedure known as Legislative Competence Orders (ELCOs).
+It was a very grudging sort of legislative devolution in which Wales was treated like a ward of court in need of supervision by big brother in London.

 The 2006 Act did contain a Part 4, with provisions for primary legislative powers, but that was expected to sit unused on the statute book for some time.
-But when the Welsh electorate delivered in 2007 an Assembly where Labour needed to share power with Plaid Cymru, things again began to move.
+It was more an outline of a possible future than anything, and was little scrutinised by Parliament.
+But when the electorate delivered in 2007 an Assembly where Labour needed to share power with Plaid Cymru, things again began to move.
 A new All Wales Convention reported on the need for primary powers in 2009.
-A referendum was proposed, held and won in 2011 and the paraphernalia of LCOs was replaced by primary legislative powers.
+A referendum was proposed, held and won in 2011 and the paraphernalia of ELCOs was replaced by primary legislative powers.